Wildman0/comp140-gam160-game/README.md

 #Custom Controller Concept

 For this game, I will be creating 2 hammers with pressure sensors in them, labelled as the left and right hammer.
-Instead of just pushing some buttosn to activate the compactors, the player will hit these hammers against something, activating the pressure sensor in the end of them.
+Instead of just pushing some buttons to activate the compactors, the player will hit these hammers against something, activating the pressure sensor in the end of them.